SPOILER ALERT: N-Line ≠ N. For the U.S. market Hyundai’s full blown Namyang specials are currently limited to the Veloster N 4-door sportback.

 – An intensification of last year’s Elantra GT Sport.
 More useful than a Hyundai Veloster 1.6 Turbo.

-– In a wolf in sheep’s clothing way, a low slung hood, drawn back windshield and c-pillar suggest a softer approach than the ubiquitously upright hot hatch VW GTI way.
+– In a wolf in sheep’s clothing way, a low slung hood, drawn back windshield and c-pillar suggest a softer approach than the ubiquitously upright hot hatch Volkswagen Golf GTI way.
 LED light assemblies are tweezed narrow as they wrap around whether in front or back, as are white DRLs.
 If a Kammback liftgate has been preserved here it receives distinctive lower beveling and moves the traditional rear lower corner reflectors to the upper bumper cover.
 A darkened exterior approach extended from all window frames to a wide hexagonal chain link grille, side mirror caps, front and rear lower fascia straked corners, pronounced roof spoiler, simulated rear lower diffuser.
 It’s far more subtle effort than Honda Civic Si‘s wannabe boy racer.

 – Good ole’ large black on white dual analog tach and speedo gauges separated by a 4.3″ MFD hearken to a concise and orderly presentation of driving status.
 Switch buttons feature large font symbols and rotary knobs, whether for automatic climate or audio supervision are spiffed with gloss black /chrome and tactile serrations.
 Steering wheel spoke controls are a primer of proper space integration and tactile distinction.
 Who could ever fault an immense left mid-dash display illumination intensity toggle.